biojppm/cmany/README.md

                         scripts

 Selecting the builds:
+  -t type1,type2,..., --build-types type1,type2,...
+                        restrict actions to the given build types.
+Defaults to "Release".
+  -p compiler1,compiler2,..., --compilers compiler1,compiler2,...
+                        restrict actions to the given compilers.
+Defaults to CMake's default compiler, "/home/jppm/bin/c++" on this
+                        system.
   -s os1,os2,..., --systems os1,os2,...
                         (WIP) restrict actions to the given operating systems.
-                        This feature requires os-specific toolchains and is currently a WIP.
+                        Defaults to the current system, "linux".
+This feature requires os-specific toolchains and is currently a work-in-progress.
   -a arch1,arch2,..., --architectures arch1,arch2,...
-                        (WIP) restrict actions to the given processor architectures
+                        (WIP) restrict actions to the given processor architectures.
+Defaults to CMake's default
-  -p compiler1,compiler2,..., --compilers compiler1,compiler2,...
-                        restrict actions to the given compilers -t type1,type2,..., --build-types type1,type2,...
-                        restrict actions to the given build types (eg Release or Debug)
+                        architecture, "x64" on this system.
+This feature requires os-specific toolchains and is currently a work-in-progress.
   -v variant1,variant2,..., --variants variant1,variant2,...
-                        (WIP) restrict actions to the given variants
+                        (WIP) restrict actions to the given variants.
+This feature is currently a work-in-progress.

 Commands that show info:
+  --show-args
   --show-builds
   --show-systems
   --show-architectures
   --show-build-types
   --show-compilers
   --show-variants

 ```